 Disclosure to University faculty or instructors of sexual misconduct, domestic violence, dating violence, or sex discrimination occurring on campus, in a University-sponsored program, or involving a campus visitor or University student or employee (whether current or former) is not confidential under Title IX.
 Faculty and instructors must forward such reports, including names and circumstances, to the University's Title IX officer.

-For more information, see the Sexual Misconduct Resource Guide here http://louisville.edu/hr/employeerelations/sexual-misconduct-brochure.
+For more information, see the Sexual Misconduct Resource Guide.

-Syllabus version of August 19, 2015
+Syllabus version of December 19, 2017